charlespick/NetBoxPS/README.md

 ```

 ## ✏️ New Functions
-The `Invoke-NBGet` and `Invoke-NBPost` wrappers are designed to make adding support for new API endpoints easier.
+The `Invoke-NBGet` and `Invoke-NBPost` wrappers are designed to make adding support for new API endpoints easier by handling JSON encoding and error handling for you.
+Create a new file in /Public for every object type.
+All files in /Public are automatically sourced into the module.

 ```powershell
 # Example of adding support for adding objects of a new domain
 # This is currently unfinished and now all paremeters are supported